 To obtain an EEB dual-degree or specialization, the following criteria must be met:

-- The major advisor of the student must be an EEB core or affiliated faculty member.
+- The major advisor (committee chair) of the student must be an EEB core or affiliated faculty member.

 - The student's guidance committee must have at least two EEB core or affiliated faculty members for PhD students and one for MS students.
 Typically, the guidance committee consists of 4-5 members for PhD students and 2-3 members for MS students.
 The guidance committee aids the student in designing an appropriate and individualized program of course work (beyond the required courses) and in developing a research project that will lead to an original thesis (MS) or dissertation (PhD).